marcoortiz479/The_Rise_and_Fall_of_Programming_Languages_R/README.md

-# 📉 The Rise and Fall of Programming Languages | R
+# 📉 The Rise and Fall of Programming Languages | R (June 2024)

-Analyzed usage trends of 15+ programming languages across GitHub and Stack Overflow using R (tidyverse).
-Created ranked visualizations showing rising and declining popularity over a 10-year span to highlight shifts in developer preferences.
+Analyzed usage trends of 15+ programming languages across GitHub and Stack Overflow using R. Created ranked visualizations showing rising and declining popularity over a 10-year span to highlight shifts in developer preferences.

 ## 📁 Project Contents